Favourited 508 times

-We are also happy for you to tag along on excursions on Saturdays and Sundays and you are welcome to join us in our activities.
-Also, if you are without transport, you have a bike at your disposal and we do try to drive you to the nearest town which is five miles (5Km) from the house.
-Over there you will find public transport connections to larger cities, bars, restaurants, cinema and all the shops you could possibly need.
+If you are without transport, you have a bike at your disposal as we are having a direct access to the regional green path which leads to the nearest town.
+And of course we do try to drive you to the nearest places too… At five miles (5Km) from the house you will find public transport connections to larger cities, bars, restaurants, cinema and all the shops you could possibly need.

 If you come by train Agen station has several TGV connection - the closest airports are Bergerac and Agen but you can also easily join us by Toulouse or Bordeaux airport.
 In function of your day and time of arrival there is local bus to our village or we pick you up.

 The Lot and Garonne is a friendly place of just over 300,000 inhabitants.
 It is surrounded by the Périgord and Dordogne to the north east, the Landes to the south west, the Gers to the south and by two major cities linked by the A62 motorway going through Agen: Bordeaux and Toulouse.

 You can uncover the treasures of the beautiful Lot and Garonne by cycling along the many cycling paths; walking along the country trails or navigating by boat on the 200km of waterways, rivers and canals.
 Water sport activities are popular in the Lot Valley.
 You can also watch rugby etc.